vuejs/docs/src/guide/plugins.md

 3. Add some component options by global mixin. e.g. [vue-router](https://github.com/vuejs/vue-router)

-4. Add some Vue instance methods by attaching them to `config.globalProperties`
+4. Add some Vue instance methods by attaching them to `config.globalProperties`.

 5. A library that provides an API of its own, while at the same time injecting some combination of the above (e.g. [vue-router](https://github.com/vuejs/vue-router)).